Christopher Martinez, a co-founder of StoneTurn and the firm’s

 Christopher has served as a speaker on intellectual property-related issues at events hosted by the Practicing Law Institute (“PLI”), Licensing Executives Society, American Intellectual Property Law Association (“AIPLA”), University of Texas, Stanford University, UC Berkeley, American Bar Association, Semico, Drug Information Association, among others.
-He is a Certified Public Accountant (“CPA”), Certified Patent Valuation Analyst and Certified Licensing Professional (“CLP”).
+He is a Certified Public Accountant (licensed in the state of California), Certified Patent Valuation Analyst and Certified Licensing Professional (“CLP”).

 Turn to Christopher

 Q: Can you give an example of StoneTurn’s lean and efficient approach?

 At StoneTurn, we believe in only bringing the appropriate level of resources to each project.
 Both from an experience and headcount perspective, we strive to match the needs of the client with the depth and breadth of experience and people we deploy.
 Based on client expectations and the nature of the assignment, we prefer to devote fewer professionals on a full-time basis as opposed to more professionals working part-time.
 It has been our experience that immersing our professionals in the task at hand with significant attention and focus of senior practitioners—aided only as necessary by supporting staff—results in preferable outcomes.

 Q: What do you believe sets StoneTurn apart?